liuy/runj/README.md

 - run the whole cells of a Jupyter book that would span hours
 - serve the output for viewing in a browser so I can view it remotely on my phone
 - show tqdm progress bar nicely
+- *could edit and maintain a versioned list of notebooks and logs* (For AI hyperparams tuning)

 Supprisingly, there was NO such tools.
 So I ended up wrting it on my own through a late night.

 ## Requirement

-- Jupyter or ipython installed
+- Jupyter or ipython & nbconvert installed
-- Python installed

 ## Setup